jeportie/vimrc/README.md

    ```bash
    git pull origin master
    ```
-   If you encounter untracked file conflicts, back them up or remove them as explained earlier.
+   If you encounter untracked file conflicts, back them up or remove them.

 7. **Stage, commit, and push changes** (when making updates):